 Under University of California policies, the Law School's facilities are not available to employers whose employment practices violate applicable state or federal laws.

 Employers are required to sign a statement of compliance before participating in any on-campus interviewing programs or posting jobs.

 Students are encouraged to notify the Office of Career Services of improper recruiting practices or inappropriate interviewing conduct by employers as soon as possible after the incident in question.

 If the student chooses to pursue the complaint, the Assistant Dean shall then present the complaint and any supporting materials to the Placement Committee.
-The committee shall review the complaint and request a written response from the employer.
-In appropriate circumstances, the committee may wish to hear directly from the complaining student and/or employer.
-If the committee finds that the employer should be sanctioned for its recruiting conduct, it will forward, to the Dean of the Law School, its recommendation for an appropriate remedy.
-The Dean shall have final authority in imposing sanctions on employers, including, in serious cases, barring employers from the on-campus recruiting program for a stated time.
+The Committee shall review the complaint and request a written response from the employer.
+In appropriate circumstances, the Committee may wish to hear directly from the complaining student and/or the employer.
+If the Committee finds that the employer should be sanctioned for its recruiting conduct, the Committee will forward to the Dean of the Law School its recommendation for an appropriate remedy.
+The Dean shall have final authority in imposing sanctions on employers, including, in serious cases, barring employers from the On-Campus Recruiting Program for a stated time.
 Information about formal sanctions imposed on particular employers will be made available to students.

 For further information about the complaint procedure, and for detailed rules regarding the formal complaint procedure, please consult the Office of Career Services.